to promote trail stewardship and etiquette

 We’ll plan on being back at the trailhead between 1 and 2PM for burgers and refreshments.

-Check the forecast yourself on Sunday morning at this link:
+Check the forecast yourself on Saturday morning at this link:

 What to wear: